32 Best and Worst Frozen Breakfast Foods

 1 sandwich, 360 calories, 16 g fat, 5 g saturated fat, 490 mg sodium, 33 g carbs, 5 g fiber, 6 g sugar, 21 g protein

-Flax bread, cage free eggs, Swiss cheese, vegetarian “harmless ham”, apple cider vinegar, and a host of delectable spice join together to create a frozen breakfast sandwich that’s surprisingly low in sodium and high in fiber and protein.
-And speaking of the muscle-building nutrient, add more to your diet with the help of these 29 Best-Ever Proteins for Weight Loss.
+Flax bread, cage-free eggs, Swiss cheese, vegetarian “harmless ham,” apple cider vinegar, and a host of delectable spice join together to create a frozen breakfast sandwich that’s surprisingly low in sodium and high in fiber and muscle-building protein.

 Kashi Blueberry Waffles